hyrmn/hyr.mn/src/posts/pizza.md

 * 3/4 cup warm (110-120F) water
 * 2 1/4 tsp (one packet) active dry yeast.
 * 1 tsp salt
-* 1 tsp honey
+* 1 tsp honey (optional)
 * 2 tbsp olive oil

-Put the water, honey and yeast in your mixing bowl.
+Put the water, honey (if using) and yeast in your mixing bowl.
 I proof the yeast to make sure it's good (I buy in bulk and store it in the freezer).
 Basically, wait for it to bubble a little.
 The honey is going to cause the yeast to work overtime.

 Add in the flour, salt and oil while mixing on low with a dough hook.